arkime/arkime/CODE_OF_CONDUCT.md

 After filing a report, a representative will contact you directly to review the incident and ask additional questions.
 If a member of the Oath Response Team is named in an incident report, that member will be recused from handling your incident.
 If the complaint originates from a member of the Response Team, it will be addressed by a different member of the Response Team.
 We will consider reports to be confidential for the purpose of protecting victims of abuse.

 ### Scope
-Oath will assign a Response Team member with admin rights on the project and legal rights on the project copyright.
+Verizon Media will assign a Response Team member with admin rights on the project and legal rights on the project copyright.
 The Response Team is empowered to restrict some privileges to the project as needed.
 Since this project is governed by an open source license, any participant may fork the code under the terms of the project license.
 The Response Team’s goal is to preserve the project if possible, and will restrict or remove participation from those who disrupt the project.

 This code does not replace the terms of service or acceptable use policies that are provided by the websites used to support this community.
 Nor does this code apply to communications or actions that take place outside of the context of this community.
 Many participants in this project are also subject to codes of conduct based on their employment.
 This code is a social-contract that informs participants of our social expectations.
 It is not a terms of service or legal contract.